termigator1359/Calamity-Boss-Guide/postml/SCal.md

        * Yharim's crystal has enough dps to be viable but is generally harder to use than Voltaic Climax.

-       * Phoenix Flame Barrage, much like Burning Sky and Chicken Cannon, is specifically for the soul seeker ring due to its bigger AoE.
+       * Phoenix Flame Barrage, much like Burning Sky and Chicken Cannon, is specifically for the Soul Seeker ring due to its big AoE.

     * **Throwing**:

        * Celestus will be your main damage weapon.
-You’ll have to use this for the soul seeker ring, sadly throwing doesn’t have any other options.
-Try to guess/watch where the soul seekers are, and aim as best as you can.
+You’ll have to use this for the Soul Seeker ring, sadly throwing doesn’t have any other options.
+Try to guess/watch where the Soul Seekers are, and aim as best as you can.

-       * Scourge of the Cosmos (Throwing): like melee, use this one during the first bullet hell, then switch to Celestus when sepulcher spawns.
-The eaters from this weapon will help kills the brimstone hearts and makes the 1st sepulcher phase go by very quickly.
+       * Scourge of the Cosmos (Throwing): like Melee, use this one during the first bullet hell, then switch to Celestus when Sepulcher spawns.
+The eaters from this weapon will help kill the brimstone hearts and make the 1st sepulcher phase go by very quickly.
 Do this on every bullet hell.

     * **Summoner**:
 Optimal setups are the following:

        1. 1 Cosmic Immaterializer + 1 Yharon son, with the rest Mechworms.

        2. 1 Cosmic Immaterializer + 2 Yharon sons, with the rest Mechworms.

        3. 1 Cosmic Immaterializer + 1 Yharon son + Godly Soul Artifact, with the rest Mechworms.

-Do note that Mechworm that has <5 segments is worthless.
+**Note:** Mechworms with less than 5 segments are worthless.